Intel Corporation (INTC) Shares Down Despite Recent Market Volatility

 Analysts’ Opinion of INTC

-Many brokerage firms have already submitted their reports for INTC stocks, with Truist repeating the rating for INTC by listing it as a “Hold.”
-The predicted price for INTC in the upcoming period, according to Truist is $33 based on the research report published on January 23rd of the current year 2023.
+Many brokerage firms have already submitted their reports for INTC stocks, with Morgan Stanley repeating the rating for INTC by listing it as a “Equal-Weight.”
+The predicted price for INTC in the upcoming period, according to Morgan Stanley is $28 based on the research report published on February 23rd of the current year 2023.

-Susquehanna, on the other hand, stated in their research note that they expect to see INTC reach a price target of $24, previously predicting the price at $22.
-The rating they have provided for INTC stocks is “Negative” according to the report published on January 23rd, 2023.
+Truist, on the other hand, stated in their research note that they expect to see INTC reach a price target of $33, previously predicting the price at $29.
+The rating they have provided for INTC stocks is “Hold” according to the report published on January 23rd, 2023.

-Mizuho gave a rating of “Neutral” to INTC, setting the target price at $32 in the report published on November 22nd of the previous year.
+Susquehanna gave a rating of “Negative” to INTC, setting the target price at $24 in the report published on January 23rd of the current year.

-During the last 5 trading sessions, INTC fell by -0.68%, which changed the moving average for the period of 200-days by -38.73% in comparison to the 20-day moving average, which settled at $28.86.
-In addition, Intel Corporation saw 4.46% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, INTC fell by -10.85%, which changed the moving average for the period of 200-days by -41.63% in comparison to the 20-day moving average, which settled at $27.98.
+In addition, Intel Corporation saw -4.88% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Zinsner David, the EVP, CFO of Intel Corporation, purchase 7,250 shares at $27.75 during a trade that took place back on Jan 31, which means that Zinsner David is holding 71,339 shares at $201,188 based on the most recent closing price.
+Holthaus Michelle Johnston, the EVP & GM, CCG of Intel Corporation, sale 695 shares at $26.57 during a trade that took place back on Feb 21, which means that Holthaus Michelle Johnston is holding 181,039 shares at $18,465 based on the most recent closing price.

 Stock Fundamentals for INTC